 There, of course, is a tradeoff.
 Building mobile apps with abstraction layers like PhoneGap introduce translation.
 You may not have access to all mobile device features immediately, there can be a performance tax, and apps will tend to be bigger.
 Not all mobile frameworks are created equal and I will talk about some pros and cons of different frameworks (like Xamarin, Citrix Mobile SDK for Windows Apps, Intel XDK, etc.) in a separate article.

 So, there you have it.
-My self-proclaimed theorems for mobile application development.
+My self-proclaimed theorems for mobile app development.
 Agree?
 Disagree?
 Or, have something else to add?
 Just leave a comment below.